-The Colombian market is the leading destination for U.S. agricultural exports in South America.
-In 2021, the United States exported \$3.4 billion to Colombia, a 14 percent increase over 2020.
-Despite high inflation, the United States remains Colombia's top supplier of food and agricultural products.
-In 2022, from January to July, U.S. agricultural exports grew 33 percent, year-over-year.
-All export categories have displayed double digit growth in 2022.
-Top exports have historically included bulk commodities such as corn and soybeans, which combined, accounted for almost half of total exports in 2021.
+The Colombian market is the leading destination for U.S. agricultural exports to South America.
+In 2022, the United States exported \$3.6 billion of agricultural products to Colombia, a 9 percent increase over 2021.
+The United States is Colombia's top supplier of food and agricultural products.
+From January to July 2023, U.S. agricultural exports decreased 16 percent, mostly due to the devaluation of the Colombian peso.
+Top U.S. exports have historically included bulk commodities such as corn and soybeans, which combined, accounted for almost half of total U.S. exports to Colombia in 2022.
+Colombia is a highly regulated, yet growing market for U.S. exporters of food and agricultural products.